zndrp/JigsAudio/README.md

 sudo reboot now
 ```

-..it should not start up running JigsAudio.
+..it should now start up running JigsAudio.